MT. ROOTHAAN 7326' AND CHIMNEY ROCK 7124' TRAIL #256

 EAST ROUTE:

-As you get close to Chimney, walk right (north) to the north face of Chimney Rock.
+As you get close to Chimney Rock, walk right (north) to the north face of Chimney Rock.
 Carefully examine the route that circles around the north face.
 This route requires each hiker to pay close attention to their footings and hand holds.
 There are enough trees and shrubs to use for support and protection as you walk around the face.
 In no time, you will be on the west face, and the walking becomes easier for a while.
 Now the chore is to find a faint “trail” that leads you up to the saddle on the west side.
 Once at the saddle, look for another faint trail that leads you up to Mount Roothaan.

 EAST ROUTE:

-As you get close to Chimney, walk right (north) to the north face of Chimney Rock.
+As you get close to Chimney Rock, walk right (north) to the north face of Chimney Rock.
 Carefully examine the route that circles around the north face.
 This route requires each hiker to pay close attention to their footings and hand holds.
 There are enough trees and shrubs to use for support and protection as you walk around the face.
 In no time, you will be on the west face, and the walking becomes easier for a while.
 Now the chore is to find a faint “trail” that leads you up to the saddle on the west side.
 Once at the saddle, look for another faint trail that leads you up to Mount Roothaan.

 OPTION #2: